-Insurance cover or option Requirements for insurance cover to start Insurance cover start date Standard Death cover Standard cover is automatically provided when all three have occurred: you join the Plan, and you attain age 25; and your account balance reaches \$6,000.
-Cover starts when you attain age 25 and reach an account balance of \$6,000.1.2 Opt-in for insurance cover - you can opt-in for Standard cover prior to attaining age 25 and reaching an account balance of \$6,000 Standard cover is provided when both have occurred: you join the Plan, and we receive a request from you to opt-in for insurance cover.
+Insurance cover or option Requirements for Insurance Cover to start Insurance Cover start date Standard Death and Total & Permanent Disability cover Standard cover starts automatically when all three have occurred: you join the Plan, and you attain age 25; and your account balance reaches \$6,000.
+Cover starts when you attain age 25 and reach an account balance of \$6,000. ^{1,2} Opt-in for insurance cover - you can opt-in for Standard cover prior to attaining age 25 and reaching an account balance of \$6,000 Standard cover starts when both have occurred: you join the Plan, and we receive a request from you to opt-in for insurance cover2.
 Cover starts on the date your application is received.
 3

-- If an Eligible Contribution has not been received within 12 months prior to the date you attain age 25 and your account balance reaches \$6,000, your cover will not start until the next Superannuation Guarantee contribution is received by the fund. - If you joined the Plan outside of 120 days of joining your employer or commencing employment with your employer, a Superannuation Guarantee contribution must have been received by the fund for your cover to start. - If you opt-in for cover outside of 120 days of commencing employment with your employer, a Superannuation Guarantee contribution must have been received by the fund for your cover to start.
+1 If an Eligible Contribution has not been received within 12 months prior to the date you attain age 25 and your account balance reaches \$6,000, your cover will not start until the next Superannuation Guarantee contribution is received by the fund.

+- 2 If you joined the Plan outside of 120 days of joining your employer or commencing employment with your employer, a Superannuation Guarantee contribution must have been received by the fund for your cover to start. - 3 If you opt-in for cover outside of 120 days of commencing employment with your employer, a Superannuation Guarantee contribution must have been received by the fund for your cover to start.

-Limited Cover will apply to automatic Standard cover in the following circumstances, if
+Limited Cover will apply in the following circumstances, if

-- you joined the Plan within 120 days of joining your employer and you are not Actively Employed on the date cover starts, your Standard cover will be provided as Limited Cover until you have been Actively Employed for 30-consecutive days, or - you joined the Plan outside of 120 days of joining your employer, your Standard cover will be provided as Limited Cover for 12 months and subject to a 30-consecutive day Actively Employed requirement after the end of the 12-month period to remove the limitation.
+- you are not Actively Employed on the date cover starts, your Standard cover will be provided as Limited Cover until you have been Actively Employed for 30-consecutive days, - you joined the Plan outside of 120 days of joining your employer your Standard cover will be provided as Limited Cover for 12 months and subject to a 30-consecutive day Actively Employed requirement after the end of the 12-month period to remove the limitation.

-If you're on leave for reasons other than illness or injury you are still generally considered to be Actively Employed.
+If you're on leave for reasons other than sickness or injury you are still generally considered to be Actively Employed.

 If you're not eligible to opt-in or automatically receive Standard cover, you can apply for Additional cover at any time.
 Applications are subject to acceptance by the insurer and evidence of health may be required.
 Simply complete and return the Change of insurance cover form.
-This form is available at portal.australianretirementtrust.com.au/oracle